Estimated Taxes: Common Questions

 To hold your payments to a minimum, base each installment on what you have to pay to avoid the penalty, using any exceptions that benefit you.

-If you have a tax refund coming from the IRS, you can elect on your return to have part or all of the money applied to your estimated tax bill.
-Although the IRS doesn't pay any interest on such advance payments, it may make sense to use the refund to pay the first installment (due April 15) and perhaps even the second (due June 15) just to save yourself the hassle of writing and sending in the checks.
+If you have a tax refund coming from the IRS, you can elect on your return to have part or all of the money applied to your estimated tax bill for the following year.
+Although the IRS doesn't pay any interest on such advance payments, it may make sense to use the refund to pay the first installment (typically due April 15) and perhaps even the second just to save yourself the hassle of writing and sending in the checks.

 Also note: If at least two-thirds of your gross income is from farming or fishing, you have only one estimated tax payment for the year, which is due by January 15 of the following year.
 You can even skip making the single estimated tax payment as long as you file your tax return by March 1 and pay any tax due in full.